Syndicate Agreement Architecture

 Typical wires include:

-• Registration effectiveness wire: confirms the SEC has declared the registration statement effective
+• Registration effectiveness wire: an internal deal-flow notice confirming the SEC has declared the registration statement effective

-• Pricing wire: confirms the final public offering price and the allocation each member receives
+• Pricing wire: an internal notice confirming the final public offering price and the allocation each member receives; also feeds the pricing information FINRA requires to be reported

-• Restricted period wire: confirms the start of the Regulation M restricted period (covered later in this unit)
+• Restricted period wire: notifies syndicate members of the start of the Regulation M restricted period and doubles as the basis for the FINRA restricted-period notice the manager must file (covered later in this unit)

-• Closing wire: confirms settlement, release of funds, and end of the distribution
+• Closing wire: an internal notice confirming settlement, release of funds, and end of the distribution

-The wire system serves two purposes simultaneously: it gives every syndicate participant real-time confirmation of where the deal stands, and it provides FINRA with the filing trail required for Regulation M oversight.
+The wire system serves two purposes simultaneously: it gives every syndicate participant real-time confirmation of where the deal stands, and, for the specific events FINRA requires notice of, it doubles as the record supporting the required regulatory notification.

 Exam Tip: Gotchas

 • The Deal ID is established by the LEAD MANAGER, not by FINRA or by the syndicate as a body.
-The Deal ID then becomes the thread that ties every FINRA Regulation M filing back to the same offering.
+The Deal ID then becomes the thread that ties every FINRA notification back to the same offering.